Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Related Work

-There is a rich literature on studying executing sparse action in a particular circumstance \citep{sparse_action_example,sparse_action_example_2,sparse_action_example_3,sparse_action_example_4,sparse_action_example_5}.
-Scenarios well-known to people include stock trading \citep{sparse_action_example_5}, football playing \citep{sparse_action_example,sparse_action_example_2}, air combat \citep{sparse_action_example_4}, and other decision-making scenarios with limited resources \citep{limited_resources,limited_resources_2}, e.g., flyer distribution and money allocation \citep{money_allocation}.
-These works study the characteristics of a particular sparse action and present an action execution rule combined with a specific task.
+The existing literature extensively explores the execution of sparse actions in specific contexts \citep{sparse_action_example,sparse_action_example_2,sparse_action_example_3,sparse_action_example_4,sparse_action_example_5}.
+Notable examples of such scenarios encompass stock trading \citep{sparse_action_example_5,tnnls_pub1,tnnls_pub2}, football playing \citep{sparse_action_example,sparse_action_example_2}, air combat \citep{sparse_action_example_4}, and various decision-making situations involving limited resources \citep{limited_resources,limited_resources_2}, such as flyer distribution and monetary allocation \citep{money_allocation,tnnls_allocation}.
+These works study the property of a particular sparse action and present an action execution rule combined with a specific task.
 Fire Control Model~\citep{air_combat} evaluates the critical aspect of firing a missile (e.g., missile flightpath, firing position) and develops specific firing criteria.
-Stock Market Decision~\citep{stock} explains how to purchase and sell stocks using historical stock data. \citep{money_allocation} designs the Serial Dictatorship Mechanism for resource allocation.
-VTS|Football~\citep{football} develops a shot model to assess and track football shots.
-In contrast to above works focusing on specific task, our work provides a unified learning framework that generalizes these decision-making problems with sparse action.
+Stock Market Decision~\citep{stock} explains how to purchase and sell stocks using historical stock data.
+IIDN \citep{money_allocation} designs the Serial Dictatorship Mechanism for resource allocation.
+In contrast, \methodname~abstracts the problem of sparse actions to a level that does not necessitate domain-specific data or heuristics.
+It is designed to be adaptable to a wide range of tasks by focusing on the underlying structure of decision-making in sparse action spaces.
+The proposed method dynamically adjust to the sparsity of actions without relying on external domain knowledge, making it inherently more flexible and applicable across diverse settings.